gruntjs/grunt-contrib-uglify/README.md

 #### Removed options

-`sourceMappingURL` - This is calculated automatically now `sourceMapPrefix` - No longer necessary for the above reason
+`sourceMappingURL` - This is calculated automatically now
+`sourceMapPrefix` - No longer necessary for the above reason

 #### Changed options

 `sourceMap` - Only accepts a `Boolean` value.
 Generates a map with a default name for you `sourceMapRoot` - The location of your sources is now calculated for you when `sourceMap` is set to `true` but you can set manual source root if needed
+`sourceMappingURLBase` - Use this to prefix the automatically calculated sourceMappingURL

 #### New options